shawnmckinney/fortressdemo2/README.txt

 $ mvn tomcat:deploy
 8. Go to this URL:
 http://localhost:8080/fortressdemo2
-9. Use the credentials defined in demo-fortressproject-users.xml (from step installing Fortress step 3): user1/password user2/password
+9. Use the credentials defined in fortressdemo2-load-policy.xml (from step installing Fortress step 3): user1/password user2/password
 user3/password